TouK/hermes-helm-chart/hermes/README.md

 # Hermes Helm Chart

-[Hermes](https://hermes.allegro.tech/) is a reliable and easy to use message broker built on top of Kafka.
+[Hermes](https://hermes.allegro.tech/) is a message broker that greatly simplifies communication between services using publish-subscribe pattern.
+It is HTTP-native, exposing REST endpoints for message publishing as well as pushing messages to subscribers REST endpoints.
+Under the hood, [Apache Kafka](http://kafka.apache.org/) is used. [(...)](https://hermes-pubsub.readthedocs.io/)

 ## TL;DR;